import all python add-ons etc that will be needed later on

 The absolute value of the determinant of \(\boldsymbol M\) is numerically equal to the volume of the unit cell, (Giacovazzo et al. 1992, p.
 68).
 When all the angles are \(90^\text{o}\) then this matrix reduces to a diagonal form, and the determinant is \(abc\), which is equal to the volume.
 Consider a monoclinic crystal, such as benzoic acid, where only one crystal angle is not \(90^\text{o}\), and where \(a = 0.552, b = 0.514, c = 2.190\) nm and the angle \(\beta= 97^\text{o}\).
 The volume of the crystal will only be a little smaller than that of a solid rectangle of sides \(abc = 0.621\;\mathrm{ nm^3}\) because the angle \(\beta\) is close to \(90^\text{o}\).
 The \(\boldsymbol M\) matrix for a monoclinic crystal where \(\alpha = \gamma =90^\text{o}\) is

-The determinant is simple to do by hand in this particular example because the terms that are zero mean that the determinant is the product of the diagonal terms or \(V=abc\sin(\beta)\).
+The determinant is simple to calculate by hand in this particular example because the terms that are zero mean that the determinant is the product of the diagonal terms or \(V=abc\sin(\beta)\).
 This result makes sense viewing the geometry of a monoclinic crystal, figure 22, which is that of a rectangular box pushed along one side.
 The term \(\sin(\beta)\) is the amount the height is reduced compared to a rectangular box.
 Using the cell parameters, the volume of the benzoic acid unit cell is \(0.617\;\mathrm{ nm^3}\), which is slightly smaller than the rectangular \(0.621\;\mathrm{nm^3}\).